masa-finance/roadmap/documentation/scrum-ceremonies.md

 Daily standups should focus on current sprint goals and potential blockers.
 Each engineer has the opportunity to discuss their daily agenda and any challenges they face.
 A recommended approach is to start with one person chosen randomly who then nominates the next speaker.
+Ideally each engineer has a maximum of 3 to 5 minutes, anything else has to be taken offline, or decide to arrange a follow-up call to discuss the specific topic.

 ## Plannings ceremonies